-Google Webmaster Tools (GWT) requires that you verify ownership of every site you add to it.
+Google Search Console (GSC) – formerly known as Google Webmaster Tools (GWT) – requires that you verify ownership of every site you add to it.
 If you don’t verify the site, you won’t see any data related to it.
 Even worse, if you don’t verify your site, Raven won’t be able to display your ranking results!

-Luckily, GWT provides five different verification options, two of which are available via its API and are also supported in Raven for your convenience.
+Luckily, GSC provides five different verification options, two of which are available via its API and are also supported in Raven for your convenience.

 - HTML Verification File (available in Raven)